Boosting Workplace Morale With Murals: The Power of Art

 What styles of murals are options?

-- Nature-themed incorporating plants, landscapes or animals
+- Nature‑themed scenes with plants, landscapes, or animals

 - Fun or whimsical styles with bright colors or cartoon elements